commaweed/courses/random_notes/languages/python.md

 # python 3

 * everything in Python is an object
+* there are no static types in Python; all variables and function return types are by default dynamic

 ```python
 # even operations get converted into object "dot" notation by the Python interpretter